macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 ```

 1. `csv` is a built-in Python library, so there's nothing to download or install.
 You already have it, but you must import it.
-2. `open()` has some options you have not seen before now.
+2. Python's file `open()` function has some options you have not seen before now.
 They are explained [here](https://docs.python.org/3/library/functions.html#open).
-3. The lines above are done only once in your script.
+3. The lines above appear only *once* in your script.
 That first **row** contains the column headings, the first line in the CSV file.
-4. After this, you will need a *for-loop* that:
+4. After this code, you will need a *for-loop* that:
    * Gets a URL, opens it,
    * Finds data items in the page, using BeautifulSoup, and saves each item into its own variable,
    * Puts all the variables into a **list** (square brackets again), and
-   * Writes the **list** to a **row** in the CSV.
+   * Writes the **list** to a **row** in the CSV, using the same pattern seen above to write the column headings row.
-5. After the loop is finished, close the file to which you have written everything.
+5. After the loop is finished, close the file to which you have written everything (see below).

 ```python
 # close the file